Course Title: Foundations of Social Research

 Objectives/Learning Outcomes/Capability Development

-Upon successful completion of the course you will be able to:
+Upon successful completion of this course, you will be able to:

 Overview of Learning Activities

-In order to develop your knowledge and skills, you will be expected to participate in interactive discussions and activities and to critically engage with the weekly reading materials.
+In order to develop your knowledge and skills, you will be expected to participate in interactive discussions and activities and to thoughtfully engage with the weekly reading materials.
 The workshops offer a supportive learning environment where you will have the opportunity to share your knowledge and experiences, and to learn from the knowledge and experience your peers.
 This peer-based learning may take place through small-group discussions, collaborative work on activities and assessments and/or peer reviewing of research, written work and/or oral presentations.

 Overview of Learning Resources